2019 Alaska mid-air collision: Casualties

-Nine passengers in the DHC-3 sustained serious injuries and one passenger died on the scene, while the pilot of the DHC-3 sustained suffered head trauma during the accident; all four passengers and the pilot in the DHC-2 died on impact.
+Nine passengers in the DHC-3 sustained serious injuries and one passenger died on the scene, while the pilot of the DHC-3 suffered head trauma during the accident; all four passengers and the pilot in the DHC-2 died on impact.
 Six injured victims were admitted to a local hospital and four others were evacuated to Seattle.

 The bodies of three occupants of the DHC-2 were recovered from the water soon after the accident and the other two bodies were found in a wooded area near the shoreline the following day.
 The medical examiner determined the cause of death of all five DHC-2 occupants to have been blunt force trauma.

 The body of the fatal front-seat passenger in the DHC-3 was found underwater, still strapped into her seat in the aircraft wreckage; her primary cause of death was determined to have been blunt force trauma with drowning being a contributing factor.